atkinson/wagmi/README.md

 # WAGMI is an execution framework for systematic strategies.

-It is very much a work in progress, please don't expect it to work!
+It is very much a work in progress, IT CURRENTLY DOES NOT WORK!!

 ## Architecture